bressler95tops/bookdebug/_sources/Open-Science-101/Module_1/Lesson_1/readme.md

 <img src="../images/media/image217.png" style="width: 100%; height: auto;" />

 Scientific research should benefit humanity.
 Although open science has many stakeholders, the advantageous interaction between science and society takes place among three core groups: scientific researchers, policymakers, and the public.
-Researchers do science and share their results with policy makers and the general public to inform their decisions and improve their lives.
+Researchers do science and share their results with policymakers and the general public to inform their decisions and improve their lives.
 The public helps to fund research through taxes and can provide input to future areas of study.
 Policymakers help to implement measures that are informed by scientific results to improve the health, environment, and livability of society.

 These three stakeholder groups remain central to the world of open science.
 However, the inclusive nature of open science demands participation from the broader public.
 Growth in public participation in science can occur by removing barriers to those historically excluded and by expanding the community of people who support the scientific research itself.